Cllr Andy Lindsay

 Cllr Steve Fern

-Steve is Brereton Parish Council’s newest member, having been elected in May 2015.
-He has lived in Brereton for 7 years and has worked for the last 20 years as a self-employed management consultant.
+Steve was elected to Brereton Parish Council in May 2015.
+He lived in Brereton for 9 years and has recently moved to Holmes Chapel.
+Steve worked for the last 20 years as a self-employed management consultant.
 Previously, he worked in the pharmaceuticals industry with two major local employers.
 His interests include music, flying, windsurfing and keeping fit – he can regularly be seen pacing the Brereton lanes as part of the local running group.

 As a keen drummer, he is much involved in the running of the Alderley Edge Festival of Music and Speech.
 Over the years he has also been involved in major charity fundraising events and has raised much needed funds for The Prince’s Trust as well as other local hospices.
 He wants to keep Brereton a thriving local community and a great place to live.